open-ortho/open-ortho.github.io/index.md

 ---
-layout: default
+layout: page
-title:
+title: Software interoperability for Orthodontics
 ---
-# Software interoperability for Orthodontics

-## Scope/Mission

-Our mission is to bring real interoperability to the people in the orthodontic domain.
+Our mission is to bring sustainable interoperability to the people in the orthodontic domain.

 ## A Problem